farshed/farshed.github.io/src/content/blog/we-only-judge-ourselves.md

 - Poor at respecting the personal boundaries of others.
 - Cynical of others due to their mistrusting nature.

 People with a very high NI will tend to have what is referred to as an HCP or a _high-conflict personality_.
 They are characterized by their negative conflict resolution, often unstable relationships, and are more likely to be manipulative and abusive because they expect others to be the same way.
-HCPs are estimated to constitute about 10-20% of the general population.

-Almost everyone you know will fall somewhere between these two extremes.
+Imagine a person who expects others to act selfishly.
+Are they more likely to behave selfishly themselves in order to protect their own interests?
+Or would they still be as generous as they might have been otherwise?

 ## Takeaways